grantat/cs834-f17/presentations/P2/README.md

 Context is from **2001**.

-The problem: Search engines receive millions of queries daily, or 3.5 billion if you're google, a load never experienced by an IR system in 2001.
+The problem: Search engines receive millions of queries daily, or 3.5 billion if you're google in 2017, a load never experienced by an IR system in 2001.

 > Our work is distinct from previous ones because it presents experimental results on the effectiveness of different caching